-AI offers exciting opportunities for teachers, but it also comes with risks.
-Training and support materials released in June 2025 funded by the Department for Education (DfE), developed by Chiltern Learning Trust and the Chartered College of Teaching informed by research and stakeholder feedback, will help schools and colleges to use AI safely, effectively and ethically.
+AI offers exciting opportunities for school staff, but it also comes with risks.
+Support materials released in June 2025, and updated in May 2026, funded by the Department for Education (DfE), developed by Chiltern Learning Trust and the Chartered College of Teaching informed by research and stakeholder feedback, will help schools and colleges to use AI safely, effectively and ethically.

-Training and guidance materials developed by Chiltern Learning Trust will help teachers and leaders to understand and use AI tools safely and effectively.
-Teachers who complete the training can choose to complete the certified multiple-choice assessment that also awards them with credits towards Chartered Teacher Status.
+Support materials developed by Chiltern Learning Trust will help teachers, leaders, and other school support staff to understand and use AI tools safely and effectively.
+Teachers and teaching assistants who complete the training can choose to complete the certified multiple-choice assessment.
+Successful eligible candidates will also be awarded with credits towards Chartered Teacher Status.

 AI has huge potential in education, but it also comes with huge risks.
 The only way to address the risks and maximise the opportunities is for the education workforce to be fully confident and competent in safe and effective use of AI.
 These materials are vital to helping provide the training, research, support and examples of practice that early years settings, schools and colleges need to develop their staff members’ expertise.
 The Chartered College of Teaching is delighted to have been part of developing these materials and to be providing certification opportunities.

-Dr Cat Scutt, Deputy CEO, Education and Research, Chartered College of Teaching
+Dr Cat Scutt, CEO, The PTI; Former Deputy CEO, Education and Research, Chartered College of Teaching

 Extend your learning and demonstrate that you have developed your expertise around the safe and effective use of AI technology with this free certified assessment.
-The assessment is focused on the DfE’s AI training programme, developed by Chiltern Learning Trust and free to access via the DfE’s website.
-Successful candidates will also receive five credits towards Chartered Status.
-Our short and free-to-access certified assessment will allow teachers, leaders and other school and college staff to evidence their understanding of AI in practice, based on the following areas:
+The assessment is focused on the DfE’s AI support materials, developed by Chiltern Learning Trust and free to access via the DfE’s website.
+Successful eligible candidates will also receive five credits towards Chartered Status.
+Our short and free-to-access certified assessment will allow teachers, leaders and other school and college support staff to evidence their understanding of AI in practice, based on the following areas:

 The Chartered College of Teaching has curated an expert collection of video and audio case studies exploring the use of AI across a range of different educational settings and phases.
 Teachers and leaders discuss how they are using AI to reduce teachers’ workload, support inclusion, improve the accessibility of learning materials, boost teacher and student wellbeing, and deliver effective teaching and learning.
 They also delve into some of the challenges engaging with AI involves and how to implement it safely and ethically.